microsoft/Azure-Kinect-Sensor-SDK/docs/standards.md

 ## Modules

 A module is a small library that provides functionality that is a building block of the SDK.
-Modules must have a create and destroy function and use use a handle to maintain module state.
+Modules must have a create and destroy function and use a handle to maintain module state.
 Module naming should be simple, short, and without underscores.
 The module file name should match the actual module name.
 Modules should be coded in C whenever possible.
 It is acceptable to introduce C++ or other types of files to link in existing projects written in another language.
 The use of additional languages should be minimized where possible.